Business Rates

 Does My Business Qualify for Business Rates Relief or Exemption?

 The nature of your business determines your eligibility.
-You may qualify for small business relief if it's a small business.
+You may qualify for small if it's a small business.
 Cinemas, cafes, gyms, charities, and local newspapers may qualify for relief.
 You could also qualify for hardship relief when facing financial difficulties.

 Your property may fall under agricultural land like fish farms, and buildings registered for public religious worship or for the welfare of disabled people.
 Such properties are exempted from paying business rates.